oprearocks/oprea.rocks/source/posts/2017-10-13-enable-json-web-token-authentication-for-wordpress-rest-api.html.md

 ---
 layout: article
-title: "[VIDEO] Enable JWT authentication for the Wordpress REST API"
+title: "Enable JWT authentication for the Wordpress REST API"
 date_created_on: 2017-10-13 3:00 PM
 date_published_on: 2017-10-13 3:00 PM
 date_modified_on: 2017-10-13 3:00 PM